 Thank you to St John Scotland, regular supporters of Scottish Mountain Rescue, for providing the major funding to enable our new base project.
 Many thanks again to Innogy.
 And thank you to all our donors large and small, from across the local area, the UK and worldwide, for all your generosity.
 It is very much appreciated by all of us at Torridon Mountain Rescue Team.

-Our contractor plans to start on site on 20 November and we hope that our much needed new rescue center will be operational next Summer, 2018.
+Our contractor plans to start on site over the winter months.
+Weather permitting we hope that our much needed new rescue center will be operational by Autumn, 2018.

 Artists’s impression of new base